 **Pitta types can enjoy in moderation if there is no excessive heat in the system

 - 2 small beets or 1 medium beet

 - 3 large carrots

 - 3 medium oranges

-- Wash the beets, carrots, apples and ginger and cut them into cubes that will fit into your juicer.
+2. Wash the beets, carrots, apples, and ginger and cut them into cubes that will fit into your juicer.
 There is no need to peel these ingredients when juicing.

-- Once all of the ingredients have been extracted, take the remaining juice and give it a nice stir to make sure the ingredients are are evenly mixed and harmonious.
+5. Once all of the ingredients have been extracted, take the remaining juice and give it a nice stir to make sure the ingredients are evenly mixed and harmonious.

-- Pour the beautiful juice in a nice glass, share with a loved one and enjoy!!
+7. Pour this beautiful juice in a nice glass, share with a loved one, and enjoy!!